mcneel/developer.rhino3d.com/content/en/guides/compute/core-hour-billing/index.md

 {{< /call-out >}}

 3. Click _Manage Team_ -> _Manage Core-Hour Billing_.
-4. Check the checkbox next to Rhino 6 and Rhino 7 and the checkbox signaling you agree to pay.
+4. Check the checkbox next to the products you want to enable. \
+**Note, if you've had a team running for years, you may need to enable newer versions of Rhino.**
 5. Click _Save_, and enter payment information when prompted for your new team.

 ## Using Core-Hour Billing